Erudika/scoold/README.md

 para.security.oauth.groups_attribute_name = "roles"
 para.security.oauth.mods_equivalent_claim_value = "mod"
 para.security.oauth.admins_equivalent_claim_value = "admin"

+# Enable/disable avatar fetching from IDP
+para.security.oauth.download_avatars = false
 ```

 Make sure you **whitelist** your Para authentication endpoint `https://para_url/oauth2_auth` as a trusted redirect URL.

 **Access token delegation** is an additional security feature, where the access token from the identity provider (IDP)
 is stored in the user's `idpAccessToken` field and validated on each authentication request with the IDP.
 If the IDP
-revokes a delegated access token, then that user would automatically be logged out from Scoold and denied access
+revokes a delegated access token, then that user would automatically be logged out from Scoold Pro and denied access
 immediately.

 You can add two additional custom OAuth 2.0/OpenID connect providers called "second" and "third".
 Here's what the settings